USS DETROIT LCS 7

 November 23, USS Detroit moored at Berth 4, Delta Wharf in its homeport of Naval Station Mayport, Fla., after a six-week transit from Marinette, Wis.

 December 10, Capt.
 Douglas W. Sasse, III relieved Capt.
 Kenneth R. Blackmon as reserve commodore of NR Littoral Combat Ship Squadron Two, during a change-of-command ceremony on board the Detroit.

 December 30, The official welcoming ceremony for administrative homeport shift of USS Detroit and USS Milwaukee (LCS 5), from Naval Base San Diego, Calif., to Naval Station Mayport, was held at Wharf D4.

 January 6, 2017 The littoral combat ship returned to Mayport after a two-day underway in the Jacksonville Op.
 Area; Underway again from Jan.
 9-17; Moved to Wharf B3 on Jan.
 25; Moved to Wharf D4 on Jan.
 27.

 February 7, BAE Systems Southeast Shipyards Mayport was awarded an $11,3 miilion to previously awarded contract (N00024-16-C-2302) for the Post Shakedown Availability (PSA) of USS Detroit.
 Work is expected to be completed by October.

-February 11, USS Jackson (Crew 111) departed Naval Station Mayport for local operations; Brief stop at Wharf C1 before moored at Wharf D1 on Feb.
+February 11, USS Detroit (Crew 103) departed Naval Station Mayport for local operations; Brief stop at Wharf C1 before moored at Wharf D1 on Feb.
 14; Brief underway on Feb.
-16 and 24th; Underway again on Feb.
+16 and 24th; Underway for Combat Systems Ship's Qualification Trials (CSSQT) on Feb.
 27.